WheteThunger/SpawnHeli/README.md

   - `Enabled` (`true` or `false`) -- Determines whether instant takeoff is enabled.
   - `Require permission` (`true` or `false`) -- Determines whether the owner of the helicopter needs permission for this feature to work.
 - `Only owner and team can mount` (`true` or `false`) -- Set to `true` to only allow the owner and their team members to be able to mount the helicopter.
 - `Destroy on disconnect` (`true` or `false`) -- Determines whether player helicopters will be despawned when the owner disconnects from the server.
-Note: If a player is mounted to the helicopter when the owner disconnects, the despawn will be delayed until no more players are mounted to the it.
+Note: If a player is mounted to the helicopter when the owner disconnects, the despawn will be delayed until no more players are mounted to it.
 - `Fuel` -- Determines how much fuel helicopters will spawn with.
 Note: Fuel configuration does not apply to players that have the unlimited fuel permission.
   - `Default fuel amount` -- Determines the amount of low grade fuel to add to helicopters when spawned.
 Set to `-1` for max stack size (which depends on the server, but is 500 in vanilla).
   - `Fuel profiles requiring permission` -- Use this section to customize the fuel amount for different players.
 The plugin will generate a permission for each fuel profile of the format `spawnheli.<heli-type>.fuel.<suffix>`.
 For example, `100` for Minicopter would generate the permission `spawnheli.minicopter.fuel.100`.
 Granting one of those permissions to a player will cause their helicopter to spawn with that amount of low grade fuel, overriding the `Default fuel amount`.
 Note: If multiple such permissions are granted to a player, the last one will apply, based on the order in the config.
     - `Fuel amount` -- Determines the amount of fuel to add when the helicopter is spawned, if this profile is assigned to a player.
     - `Permission suffix` -- Determines the permission generated, like `spawnheli.<heli-type>.fuel.<suffix>`.
 - `SpawnHealth` -- Determines the amount of health with which helicopters will spawn.
 Set to 0 or less to have no effect (i.e., to make helicopters spawn with vanilla health).
-Note: Collisions cause helicopters to take damage equal to a percentage of their health, so changing this will not effect how many collisions helicopters can take before being destroyed.
+Note: Collisions cause helicopters to take damage equal to a percentage of their health, so changing this will not affect how many collisions helicopters can take before being destroyed.
 - `Spawn cooldowns` -- Spawn cooldowns determine how often players can spawn the helicopter.
   - `Default cooldown (seconds)` -- The default spawn cooldown applies to players who have not been granted any permissions in `Cooldown profiles requiring permission`.
   - `Cooldown profiles requiring permission` -- Use this section to customize spawn cooldowns for different players.
 The plugin will generate a permission for each profile of the format `spawnheli.<heli-type>.cooldown.spawn.<suffix>`.
 Note: If multiple such permissions are granted to a player, the last one will apply, based on the order in the config.